 This set of information is now digestible and palatable to your brain as this provides your prefrontal cortex or conscious mind clarity of what you are trying to meet.

-I published that book (5 Whys To Discover Your Purpose) in Amazon and released 3 singles in iTunes, Apple Music, Spotify, YouTube and Amazon.
+I published that book “5 Whys To Discover Your Purpose” (Buy Now) in Amazon and released 3 singles in Apple Music, Spotify and Amazon Music.
 I also started a YouTube channel dedicated to all my projects.
 I am passionate about sharing what I know.
-I don’t have kids to I leave this world with.
+I don’t have kids to leave this world with.
 My songs, books, videos, blogs and conversations are my only legacy.
-Oh I planted an Avocado tree!
+Oh I planted an avocado tree!

 Yes, you can train your brain as shared above.
 We don’t grow new neurons (brain cells) after birth but the synapse (brain cell connect to another brain cell so electrical signals pass) increase through time as we learn new things as a child but reduces as we grow older.
 This is because there are synapses that are strengthened as it is highly utilized through repeated experiences or habits or with our daily undertakings.
 However, other synapses are eliminated like those that are no longer being used.
 This ‘synaptic pruning’ allows us to thrive or adapt in an ever-changing environment.
 For old habits to die, we must stop doing them and it should go away.
 We can make new synapses and strengthened those that are good for us.